stoeps13/connections-doc/source/admin/customize/t_admin_common_customize_main.md

         **Tip:** For a list of the web application source directories that are packaged with Connections, see [Application WAR files and OSGi bundles](r_customize_war_osgi_file_locations.md).

     -   version is the version number of the Connections release plus the date and build number of the JAR file.
+    !!! note
-    **Note:** In previous releases of Connections, the default style sheets were in the nav subdirectory of the WAS\_HOME/profiles/profile\_name/installedApps/cell\_name/application\_name.ear/application\_name.war directory.
+    In previous releases of Connections, the default style sheets were in the nav subdirectory of the WAS\_HOME/profiles/profile\_name/installedApps/cell\_name/application\_name.ear/application\_name.war directory.
 That location is deprecated in this release.

     The following table identifies the source files for each user interface area.